-I'm really passionate about doing something to lower our carbon emissions and I'm very impressed by the real projects that I've seen come to fruition around the county, from schools to other community projects.
+I chose to invest in the Low Carbon Hub because I'm really passionate about doing something to lower our carbon emissions and I'm very impressed by the real projects that I've seen come to fruition around the county, from schools to other community projects.
 It's great to be part of it.